Richard O’Brien practices in the fields of commercial law, professional liability and public law.

 - claim against FOS concerning whether FOS must consider a “break in the chain of causation defence”

 Public Law & Human Rights

-Richard has a successful public law and human rights practice, and is recognised as a Leading Junior in Administrative & Public Law in Chambers & Partners.
+Richard has a successful public law and human rights practice, and is recognised as a Leading Junior in Administrative & Public Law in Chambers & Partners and Legal 500.
 He was appointed to the Attorney-General’s A-Panel of Approved Counsel in 2017 (and before that to B-Panel in 2013 and C-Panel in 2009, as well as to the Freedom of Information Panel in 2010).
 He regularly acts for and against government departments and local authorities, as well as in judicial review claims against the Legal Ombudsman, Financial Ombudsman Service and Financial Services Compensation Scheme.
-He is praised for his “crisp and impressive drafting style” and “incisive tactical view” (Legal 500, 2015).
+He is praised for his “crisp and impressive writing style” and “incisive tactical view” (Legal 500) and for being “a fantastically acute lawyer and very, very tough.”
+“Extremely hard-working – he will do whatever it takes to get the case done.
+He has a huge brain but is also charming with clients and really nice to work with” (Chambers & Partners).
 He has particular experience in immigration, including business immigration, and also in national security matters.

 - R (Paramjit Kaur) v Secretary of State for the Home Department, C4/2015/0549: Appeal to Court of Appeal against decision quashing Secretary of State’s refusal to grant Indian national leave to remain in the UK.
 The issues include the meaning of “insurmountable obstacles” to continuing family and private life in the country of origin (under EX/.1(b) of Appendix FM of the Immigration Rules) and of the meaning of the test of “no ties” to the country of origin (under Rule 276ADE(vi) of the Immigration Rules).